beasttale19-cmd/Brain-Game/README.md

 # Future Plans

 More levels, tricky questions, and new game ideas may be added in the future to make the game larger, more challenging, and more enjoyable for players.
+He is now deciding to work on other.
+But he will also work on it.